Updated July 11, 2023

 Step 5: Next, check whether or not the withdrawal is subject to any surrender charges.
 If yes, determine the surrender charges, usually expressed as % of unpaid premiums.

 Step 6: Finally, the CSV can be derived as accumulated investment value minus surrender charges.

 Example of Cash Surrender Value

-Let us take the example of David who had taken an insurance policy 10 years back.
+Let us take the example of David, who took an insurance policy 10 years back.
 The policy is for a period of 30 years with a yearly premium of $5,000 and a death cover of $500,000.
-If the policy is surrendered before the completion of 15 years, then a surrender charge of 1% of unpaid premiums will be chargeable.
+If the policy is surrendered before the completion of 15 years, a surrender charge of 1% of unpaid premiums will be chargeable.
 Determine the cash surrender value if David decides to surrender the policy today, given that the rate of return on the premium is 4%.

 - Premium payment, P = $5,000